 The laws relevant to entering and residing in Israel for different purposes are the Law of Entry to Israel -1952 and the Law of Return -1950.
 In addition, the Citizenship Law -1952 details possible options for becoming a citizen.

 Based on the above laws, immigration to Israel is mainly possible per Aliyah process, a process available to Zakaey Shvut , persons eligible under The Law of Return with Jewish roots.
 Clause 4A(a) of the Law of Return states as follows:

 “ The rights of a Jew under this law, and the rights of an Ole under the Citizenship Law -1952, and the rights of a Ole under any other law, are given to the child or grandchild of a Jew, the spouse of a Jew the spouse of a child and grandchild of a Jew; Except a person who was born Jewish and out of his free will converted his religion.”

-Therefore, according to the Law of Return the right to live and settle in Israel is given to eligible persons per the law and definition above.
-Eligible persons per the law of Return may choose between a process for persons considering settlement which provides a B/1 Work Visa for several years, or a process which provides temporary residence while considering Aliyah, and also makes them eligible for social rights such as Health Care.
+According to the Law of Return the right to live and settle in Israel is given to eligible persons per the law and definition above.
+Eligible persons per the law of Return while considering settlement may choose between several options one of which provides a B/1 Work Visa for several years, the second is a process which provides temporary residence while considering Aliyah, this process also makes them eligible for social rights such as Health Care.
 In addition, the eligible person may choose to make Aliyah, whether with the help of the Jewish Agency abroad or individually at the Ministry of Interior offices in Israel.
 The Aliyah process includes presenting personal documents and proof of Jewish roots.
 In general, most Jews and Zakaey Shvut are eligible to make Aliyah and to receive Israeli citizenship.